 The docking tunnel was then sealed and four hours after docking with Columbia, Eagle was jettisoned and left behind in lunar orbit.

-Eagle may not have come home with Columbia, but part of the moon did.
+Eagle may not have come home with Columbia, but part of the Moon did.

 The return journey back was notable for one reason in particular.

-As Columbia was coming out from behind the moon for the last time on its way back to Earth, the service propulsion system needed to be fired for just 11.2 seconds to make the only midcourse correction on the return trip from the moon.
+As Columbia was coming out from behind the Moon for the last time on its way back to Earth, the service propulsion system needed to be fired for just 11.2 seconds to make the only midcourse correction on the return trip from the Moon.
 Margaret Hamilton and the software engineers at NASA had programmed an otherwise flawless return trip for the Apollo 11 astronauts.

-One of the great unknowns at the time was whether or not it was possible for life to exist on the surface of the moon.
-No one has anticipated moon men or anything, but there was a serious concern about microbial life that might be able to withstand the desolate and harsh lunar environment.
+One of the great unknowns at the time was whether or not it was possible for life to exist on the surface of the Moon.
+No one has anticipated Moon men or anything, but there was a serious concern about microbial life that might be able to withstand the desolate and harsh lunar environment.

 This isn't as strange as it might seem, as microbial life has been found to thrive in some of the most brutally unforgiving environments here on Earth, and we know that some organisms can survive for a time in the vacuum of space.

-This had "end of the world through an alien plague" written all over it, so it's not surprising that the Apollo 11 crew was immediately quarantined the moment they splashed down, where they would remain for 21 days while doctors monitored for any sign of an infection.
+This had "end of the world through an alien plague" vibe written all over it, so it's not surprising that the Apollo 11 crew was immediately quarantined the moment they splashed down, where they would remain for 21 days while doctors monitored them for any sign of an infection.

 If you're feeling at all inspired to follow in Apollo 11's footsteps, then you're in luck.